carpentries-incubator/ml4bio-workshop/_episodes/06-choosing-model.md

 >
 > Load the `simulated-drug-discovery` dataset from the `data` folder into the ML4Bio software.
 Trying training a logistic regression classifier on the dataset.
 Which metrics seem to accurately reflect the performance of the classifier?
 {: .callout}

-_Comment: Need to relabel toy dataset 9 to fit this scenario_

 Common Metrics: